flashbots/suapp-examples/README.md

 $ make suave
 ```

-Now you should have the suave binary in your Go bin directory.
+Now you have the `suave`` binary in your Go bin directory.
 You can check this by running:

 ```bash
 $ which suave
 $ suave --version
 ```

-Now you can start the local devnet like this:
+Start the local devnet like this:

 ```bash
 $ suave --suave.dev